• State Regulations in Nebraska

 How to Buy a Vehicle

 If you are buying a new vehicle from a dealer, your legal rights are protected under Nebraska's Lemon Law.
 This law allows you to either formally sue the car manufacturer or use an informal arbitration process to resolve any disputes that may arise.
-However, the vehicle must have a serious defect and be less than one year old at the time your notice is sent to the manufacturer in order to receive protection under the Lemon Law.
+However, the vehicle must have a serious defect and be less than 1 year old at the time your notice is sent to the manufacturer in order to receive protection under the Lemon Law.

 Nebraska residents who are planning to purchase used vehicles must be aware of the risk of salvage fraud.
 This crime occurs when an unethical dealer purchases a previously salvaged vehicle, makes a minimal amount of repairs, and sells it to an unsuspecting driver without informing him of the potential problems associated with the purchase.
 For this reason, it is recommended that you have an experienced mechanic inspect any vehicle that you are interested in buying.